-Marisol Carmona has a unique perspective on disability employment: as a social worker with deep background in disability awareness training, she not only supports the Career Launch @ Perkins program, she also recently went through her own job search before landing a position as a Job Developer and Instructor at The IRIS Network in Portland, Maine.
+Marisol Carmona has a unique perspective on disability employment: as a social worker with deep background in disability awareness training, she’s currently a Program Specialist for the Career Launch @ Perkins program.
+She’s also been through her own job searches – prior to her work at Perkins, she secured a position as a Job Developer and Instructor at The IRIS Network in Portland, Maine.
 Another relevant detail: she’s visually impaired.

 Carmona understands the barriers to employment for people with disabilities – from inaccessibility and improper accommodations to the unintended biases that keep employers from seeing the potential in eager, qualified candidates – because she’s been there.

 Here, she offers some insight that can help job seekers and prospective employers overcome those barriers – and start narrowing that gap.

 In her role at IRIS, Carmona partnered with clients to strengthen job skills – from interviewing and crafting resumes to navigating social situations in the workplace and requesting accommodations – with the goal of getting them to work.

 “In many cases, it’s evident that somewhere along their journey, my clients weren’t given an equal chance to learn or interact or play on equal ground with their peers, so, initially, there are gaps,” she said.
 “When we met, we’d work together to identify and fill in those gaps so that they were up to speed.
 No two clients look alike – some want part-time, some want to dive right into full-time – but everyone wants to work.
 So we’d meet them where they were and make it happen.”

 When asked for what advice she’d give job seekers, Carmona’s answer was immediate: “Network, network, network!
 All of the jobs I’ve gotten were through connections or being in the right place at the right time.”